wahahachan/context_app_bar/README.md

 ValueNotifier<int> appbarSelector = ValueNotifier(0);
 ```

-The following shows typically definition of a material app bar initialized with a custom key.
+The following shows a typical definition of a material app bar initialized with a custom key.
 You **must** provide a unique key manually in order to use animated switching, which is enabled by default.
 Common ways of adding a key include `ValueKey`, `UniqueKey`, `ObjectKey` or `GlobalKey`.
 You can learn more [here](https://api.flutter.dev/flutter/foundation/Key-class.html).

 ```dart
 Scaffold(